frictionlessdata/frictionless-py/docs/validating-data.md

 pprint(report)
 ```

 As we can see, there are a lot of information; you can find its details description in "API Reference".
-Errors are groupped by tables; for some validation there are can be dozens of tables.
+Errors are grouped by tables; for some validation exercises there can be dozens of tables.
 Let's use the `report.flatten` function to simplify errors representation:

 ```python
 from frictionless import validate